101 Different Types of Digital Content

-- Ebooks – This can be a shortened version of a book, or used to simply explain.
+- Ebooks – This can be a well-designed, shortened version of a book, or used to simply explain.
 Of course it’s usable on an iPad or any handheld device as well as your computer.

 - Comics/Cartoons – Are a fun and informal way to illustrate your point, even if it’s a serious topic!

 - Content Visualisations – Not as full blown as infographics, but just as hard hitting with information – check some out here.

 - Digital Events – Events, such as Digital Olympus, or a day of webinars for brands can be used to help customers or educate those who would like to learn more.
 If it is offline, it enables businesses to connect with others on a more personal level, rather than through a screen.

 - Online Events – For those who may not have attended your events, documenting it in some detail to give a good overview can be very useful.